 With summer approaching fast, the flowers are blooming and the trees are as green as ever.
 And the best part is that there are so many parks and gardens in Prague that you’ll stumble upon while you’re just wandering through the city – they’re hard to miss!

-Before you set out to explore the best green spaces in Prague, here are some other awesome articles to help you get the most out of your visit to this great city:
+Before you set out to explore the best parks in Prague, here are some other awesome articles to help you get the most out of your visit to this great city:

-Located in Prague 7, Letná Park is one of the biggest you’ll find in the city.
+Located in Prague 7, Letná Park is one of the biggest parks in Prague.
 Established in 1860 on the site of a former vineyard, this park in Prague has seen a lot throughout the years.

 Today, its most noticeable feature is the ticking metronome, but from 1955 until 1962, this was the site of the world’s largest monument to Josef Stalin.
 The metronome sits on the base of the remains of the Stalin monument.